 Odisha govt approves investment proposals worth Rs 1,753.82 cr

-The Odisha government has approved six investment proposals worth Rs 1,753.82 crore in different sectors, which would create employment opportunities to 5,566 people, official sources said.
-The six projects in textile, food processing, plastics, tourism, steel, and downstream sectors were approved on Saturday at the State Level Single Window Clearance Authority (SLSWCA) meeting, chaired by Chief Secretary A K Tripathy.
+The Odisha government has approved six investment proposals worth Rs 1,753.82 crore in different sectors, which would create employment opportunities for 5,566 people, official sources said.
+The six projects in textile, food processing, plastics, tourism, steel and downstream sectors were approved on Saturday at the State Level Single Window Clearance Authority (SLSWCA) meeting, chaired by Chief Secretary A K Tripathy.

 According to industries secretary Hemant Sharma, the proposal of Indian Metals and Ferro Alloys Limited (IMFA) was approved for setting up a ferrochrome unit and 10 MW WHRB (waste heat recovery boilers) power plant at Kalinga Nagar, Jajpur with a total investment of Rs 547.19 crore.
 This project would create employment opportunities for 900 people, he said.